CodersCampus/supportDocs/docs/item/CP_WORK_EXPERIENCE_README.md

 # Work Experience Team Guidelines

+## About
+We need structure, so we started making rules for ourselves to give us a chance to stay organized.

+Please read everything on this page as a guideline even if says "must" or "shall" ... because here's the deal.
+Our first principle is we gotta be flexible and kind to each other and give each other plenty of slack if we want to succeed as a team.

+So the main rule is stick to what matters, and use the rules/guidelines below as best as you can.

+## What Matters?

+1. This program is **_for it's participants_** - those students who are giving their time up to contribute, in exchange for the chance to claim employment on their resume.
+Never lose sight of our single objective - to help them look good and have experience to get that job that they are looking for!
+2. We serve all checkin attendees!
+Students invest their valuable time in a checkin - we are here to make this investment pay off for them.
+Everything we do should support this investment, else why even do it?
+3. The `cp` app is a goal by itself.
+This app is here for the use of all students.
+We should always prioritize our efforts to maximize value in the app.
+We should always prioritize our tickets and efforts on those tickets, accordingly.

 ## Ticket Ownership
 Tickets shall always be owned by one of the leads on the Work Experience team and must adhere to the following guidelines:
 1. Tickets are always **owned by Product Owner: Bianconi first** until explicitly handed off to another lead.